 - Having fun!

-If you would like to inspire young people to consider the food and drink
+If you would like to inspire young people to consider a career in food and drink

-for their career of choice please complete the sign up form here and return to
+please complete the sign up form and return to

 email@example.com.
 We will then contact you to answer any questions and